constructor-robotics/scan_formation_underwater_mapping/README.md

 2. OpenCV 4.7 `https://github.com/opencv/opencv.git`

 All the other Libraries are either standard(Eigen, ROS, OpenGT etc.), or inside this package.(FMS registration, Peak detection, Json)
-An Example Bag, where the SLAM can be performed on is at XXX
+An Example Bag, where the SLAM can be performed on is at included in this package.

+A Service is up for saving the current MAP + Graph.
+The String in the service is not used.
+The map is saved in the rosbag folder.